rabbitmq/cluster-operator/docs/proposals/20200302-upgrade-rmqk8s-map.md

 Each topic will be explored more deeply with a separate KEP.
 ## Motivation

-As we experiment and understand more about upgrades, we would like a single place to refer to when trying to understand our current progress towards creating a good upgrade experience.
+As we experiment and understand more about upgrades, we would like a single place to refer to when trying to understand our current progress towards creating a wholistic upgrade experience.
 We believe that this KEP will allow us to both track current progress and plan next steps towards improvements.

-We know that the ability to make a minimal set of guarantees about upgrades is essential towards deciding when to promote our API version to GA (V1).
+We know that the ability to make a minimal set of guarantees about upgrades is essential towards deciding when to promote our API version to GA.
 We have had previous discussions about what this set of guarantees might look like for individual components of our product.
-This document will track and improve on that set of guarantees.
+The motivation is therefore to track and improve on that set of guarantees while providing an appropriate medium for distributed collaboration.

 ### Goals

 - To track current and future sets of guarantees made about the upgrades of of RabbitMQ for Kubernetes components
 - Prioritise these behaviours to form a road map
-- Attempt to create a release mark that indicates when we would be confident to say that our upgrade journey is ready for V1
+- Create a release mark that indicates when we would be confident to say that our upgrade journey is ready for GA

 ### Non-Goals/Future Work